scrolfe/weather-api-ajax/README.md

 Use the [OpenWeather API](http://openweathermap.org/current) to fetch the weather from a certain zip code, and update the page to reflect the current weather.
 [Documentation](http://openweathermap.org/current)

 ### Requirements
 - Ask the user to input the zip they would like to see the weather for.
+(Hint: use Prompt)

 - Use ajax to send a request the OpenWeather API.
 NOTE: Because the OpenWeather API is not an open API, every request must end with '&appid=052f26926ae9784c2d677ca7bc5dec98' (i.e. http://api.openweathermap.org/data/2.5/weather?zip=60614,us&appid=052f26926ae9784c2d677ca7bc5dec98)